pinheiroGroup/Kinbiont.jl/docs/src/06_clustering/index.md

 OD 2.0 and a slow-growing well that reaches OD 0.4 can still be grouped by whether their dynamics are sigmoidal, exponential, or flat.

+!!! note "Z-scoring edge case"
+    Perfectly constant curves (standard deviation < 1e-12) become all-zero rows after z-scoring.
+This is intentional: flat wells become a single point at the origin in shape space and naturally cluster together.

 Clustering is performed inside `preprocess()` **before** blank subtraction, so that non-growing (blank) wells are still distinguishable by their raw signal and correctly identified as constant.